Monroe County Legislature Makes Appointments to Public Health and MCWA Boards Amidst Some Controversy

 Tuesday, the Monroe County Legislature confirmed a slate of appointments to key positions, including Dr. Marielena Vélez de Brown as Commissioner of Public Health, Truman Tolefree to the County of Monroe Industrial Development Agency (COMIDA) Board, and Timothy Barbeto, David Young Jr., and Scott Nasca to the Monroe County Water Authority (MCWA) board.

 The Legislature also confirmed Truman Tolefree to the COMIDA board.
-Tolefree brings over 20 years of real estate experience, expected to enhance the board’s initiatives in housing and economic development as COMIDA continues its work to address critical needs within the community.
+Tolefree brings over 20 years of real estate experience and is expected to enhance the board’s initiatives in housing and economic development as COMIDA continues its work to address critical needs within the community.

 For the first time in three decades, the MCWA board appointed two labor representatives, both Democrats, to its membership.
 Timothy Barbeto and David Young Jr.